alexanderritik/alexanderritik/README.md

   * #### 😎 - on the road to becoming a better Software Engineer

-  * #### 🥷🏻 - I feel programming is just a tool, give me the problem statement and I will make it solve.
+  * #### 🥷🏻 - I feel programming is just a tool, give me the problem statement and I will solve it.

   * #### 🚚 - I love to self-host tools on bare metal ditching any cloud or service provider for Saas.
 (My Super Power 😁).